HBBisenieks/submissions-game/README.md

 So.

-At the moment, the Submissions Game is meant to be deployed on a per-group basis.
+At the moment, Sink or Submit is meant to be deployed on a per-group basis.
 Probably I'll add in more functionality later?
 I don't know.
 Right now, I'm just focussed on getting the core functionality for a single writing group working.

-The Submissions Game is built off of Meteor.
+Sink or Submit is built off of Meteor.

 # Installation